 - Adults after a stroke

 - People with neurological conditions such as dementia or Parkinson's disease

 - People with: problems chewing or swallowing, loss of appetite or immobility, psychological stress or depression, a changed sense of taste, medications

 What are warning signs?

 - Unintentional weight loss in the past 3 – 6 months

 Read how John gets help

 John often felt tired and listless and made excuses several times for not meeting up with his rose-loving friends.
-His friend Manfred still visited him regularly and finally recommended to consult his general practitioner.
+His friend Manfred still visited him regularly and finally recommended him to consult his general practitioner.

 A lengthy conversation shed light for John on the natural changes as we get older.
-He recognised the importance of regular, balanced nutrition for his Health and this knowledge enabled him to change his habits and to regain strength and vitality.
+He recognised the importance of regular, balanced nutrition for his health and this knowledge enabled him to change his habits and to regain strength and vitality.